 But my favorite benefit is increased brainpower.
 A few years ago, it was discovered that just the smell of cinnamon could improve cognitive function.
 In that study, either tasting (technically it was chewing) or smelling cinnamon worked to improve brainpower.

-A third spice that should be on everyone’s mind is Ginger.
+Another of my favorite spices that should be on everyone’s mind is Ginger.
 It was reported several years ago that ginger might indirectly lower the risk of Alzheimer’s through its anti-inflammatory properties.
 As it turns out, ginger decreases prostaglandins.
 These are the body’s chemicals that lead to inflammation and perhaps other chronic diseases.
 So ginger may ease minor aches and pains in much the same way as aspirin without the side effects such as upset stomach while simultaneously helping maintain brainpower.

 Technically an herb, my fourth spice for your brain is Rosemary.
 This spice has similar structural and chemical properties to ginger.
 And, historically, this spice is actually known as the spice of remembrance.
 Rosemary is quite complex, with more than a dozen antioxidants and a handful of anti-cholinesterases.
 These are all chemicals implicated in fighting Alzheimer’s disease.
 This is one spice/herb that should be in everyone’s backyard or kitchen windowsill.

 “There are many foods we consider so commonplace that we attach almost no importance or value to them.
-Yet the things we now take most for granted – the pepper on every kitchen table, the vanilla that flavours our ice cream – were once responsible for driving Europeans beyond the boundaries of their known world.
+Yet the things we now take most for granted – the pepper on every kitchen table, the vanilla that flavours our ice cream – spices were once responsible for driving Europeans beyond the boundaries of their known world.
 Back in the 16th century, explorers were undertaking journeys which took them literally off the map, in search of spice islands.” ~Kate Humble

 Thanks for reading!